kubermatic/docs/content/contributing/contributing/_index.en.md

 ```

 ## Repository organization
 The content in the [kubermatic/docs](https://github.com/kubermatic/docs) repository follows the organization of [hugo directory structure](https://gohugo.io/getting-started/directory-structure/).
-Essentially, three folders at repository root level should be mentioned:
+Essentially, two folders at repository root level should be mentioned:

 ### /content
 `content`: All content for [kubermatic/docs](https://github.com/kubermatic/docs) will live inside this directory.
 Each top-level folder in Hugo is considered a `content section`.